|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

-Note:To automatically discover a new node or target in Enterprise Manager, you must configure the following corrective actions in the Metric and Collection Settings page:
+Note:To automatically discover a new node or target in Enterprise Manager, you must refresh the cluster as described in Section 24.4.1, "Refreshing a Cluster".

 You can manually synchronize the cluster targets with the running Coherence cluster.
 Click Refresh Cluster from the Oracle Coherence Cluster menu.
 A message indicating that new Coherence nodes and caches that have been discovered will be added as Enterprise Manager targets is displayed.
 Nodes are updated if there are any changes to their attributes.
 Click Continue to refresh the cluster.
 This ensures that the latest changes are applied.

 Click Close.
 The list of nodes and caches that can be added are displayed.
 Click Add Targets to add the targets to the cluster.

 Note:Decommissioned nodes and caches will not be removed during the Refresh process.
 You must remove them manually.